atiqaho/mental_wellbeing_covid_sg/README.md

 1. Run the code "VAR model - granger causality LATEST 26APR2022.ipynb" to check for stationarity and to obtain p-values of Granger causality scores across all variables.
 The test used here is the chi-square test.
 (This code is not ours and is taken from https://www.machinelearningplus.com/time-series/vector-autoregression-examples-python/)
 2. Run the code "Granger causality test scores LATEST 26APR2022.ipynb" to obtain the no. of lags for the respective p-values, after manually sifting out significant values/interactions on your own based on earlier code.
 (This code is not ours and is taken from https://github.com/ritvikmath/Time-Series-Analysis/blob/master/Granger%20Causality.ipynb)

+**5.Applying ARIMA models**
+Carry out ARIMA models on the factors that were found significant earlier (from the Granger Causality model) as a multivariate model, to see which model performs the best and which variables contribute to such a model.

 Credit:
 Apart from the authors/references mentioned above, the code in this project is written by Ajay Vishwanath, Brandon Loh Siyuan, Zhang Mila and Nur Atiqah Othman, either individually or collaboratively.